-The long term vision for the 185th Street Station Subarea is the outcome of a robust community-driven visioning and planning process that has set a strong foundation for future redevelopment.
-Chapter 2 summarizes community and stakeholder engagement activities that helped shape this plan over the eighteen-month planning process.
+The long term vision for the 185th Street station subarea is the outcome of a robust community-driven visioning and planning process that has set a strong foundation for future redevelopment.
+Chapter 2 summarizes community and stakeholder engagement activities that helped shape this plan throughtout the multi-year planning process.